h4de5/home-assistant-vimar/README.md

       Some entities are listed as "not available" with a red exclamation mark in the entity list.

 > See the explanation and the fix in: https://github.com/h4de5/home-assistant-vimar/issues/15#issuecomment-665635305

+## thanks

+thanks to everybody who was helping me developing and testing this integration. special thanks to user @felisida for his endless patience ;)